Commencement Ceremony FAQs

 This year's Commencement will be held at the Royal Farms Arena (201 W. Baltimore Street, Baltimore, MD 21201) in downtown Baltimore.

-All graduating students will go to the lower level of the Arena the morning of Sunday, May 22nd.
+All graduating students will go to the lower level of the Arena the evening of Saturday, May 20th.

-Line-up time begins at 9:00 a.m.
-All graduates must be in line by 10:00 a.m. at the absolute latest in order to participate in the processional and ceremony.
+Line-up time begins at 6:30 p.m.
+All graduates must be in line by 6:50 p.m. at the absolute latest in order to participate in the processional and ceremony.
+Please provide adequate travel and parking time.
+The procession will begin promptly at 7 p.m.

 Do my guests need tickets to attend the ceremony?
 Back to Top

 The University is not distributing tickets this year; however, we are asking for RSVPs to be submitted so that we can get a head count for the event.
-You will need to submit an online RSVP stating your intent to attend and can select up to 6 initial RSVPs.
-There is also an RSVP for additional RSVPs (up to 10) that you will be able to request and will be notified following the May 1st due date if we have the space to accommodate that request.
+You will need to submit an online RSVP stating your intent to attend and how many guests will be attending by May 1st.
+The online RSVP will be available on January 1st.

 What should my family and guests do?
 Back to Top